Businesses urged to take action over disability employment crisis

 “We strongly believe in building inclusive and richly diverse teams that attract the UK’s most sought after talent.

 “This includes encouraging applications from communities that for various reasons might often feel overlooked or sadly, uninvited.
-This is still too often the case for some in the disabled community.
+This is still too often the case for some in the disability community.
 Over the years we have heard many reasons disabled candidates don’t apply for jobs.
 They may not believe employers value their skills or are set up to accommodate physical conditions.

 “This definitely isn’t the case at Philips and it is the reason we have signed up for the #WorkWithMe pledge.
 We believe organisations can and should do more to share best practices about how to integrate talent regardless of physical, mental or learning abilities.
 We want to be a part of and to also inspire new and more inclusive ways of working.
 Although we are constantly looking for ways to improve our own programmes, we also hope that some of what we have already implemented can help set an example for others.”